Two people displaced in apartment fire

 Also serving the communities of De Luz, Rainbow, Camp Pendleton, Pala and Pauma

-On Sunday, August 4, at 6:11 pm, a call of an apartment fire was called in and responded to by North County Fire Protection District (NCFPD).
-The call came in from the 1200 block of Alturas Rd in Fallbrook.
+On Sunday, Aug.
+4, at 6:11 p.m., a call of an apartment fire was called in and responded to by North County Fire Protection District.
+The call came in from the 1200 block of Alturas Road in Fallbrook.

 NCFPD PIO Capt.
-Choi said, "Three individuals were assessed and released."
+John Choi said, "Three individuals were assessed and released."
 According to Choi, people on the scene were helping with fire extinguishers and they were then assessed for smoke inhalation.
-Capt.
 Choi said the fire was contained to one unit and it is still under investigation.

 Reader Comments(0)